python-control/python-control/doc/intro.rst

 .. note::
-   Mixing packages from conda-forge and the default conda channel can sometimes cause problems with dependencies, so it is usually best to instally NumPy, SciPy, and Matplotlib from conda-forge as well.
+   Mixing packages from conda-forge and the default conda channel can sometimes cause problems with dependencies, so it is usually best to install NumPy, SciPy, and Matplotlib from conda-forge as well.

 To install using pip::